henri12341/porssisahkon-hinta/readme.md

-Project description
+Project description:
-Purpose of this project was to create web app to display electricity prices
+- Purpose of this project was to create web app to display electricity prices

 Installation:
-npm install
+- npm install

 Usage:
 1. node server.js